 The street inset is the distance a geocoded point is set from the end of the street.
-You can specify a distance, or you can set the inset to be a percentage of the length of the street.
+You can specify a distance, or an inset can be a percentage of the length of the street.
 To avoid skewing the position of inset points, MapInfo Professional performs a proportional calculation that insets the points located at either end of the street the specified percentage or distance, but that decreases the inset as point locations approach the center.
 Points located at the center of the street remain in their original position.